Wilfred/trifle/notes/language.md

 ### String

 Strings are effectively lists of unicode characters.
+Character are a distinct type.

 uppercase lowercase